johngraham262/JWGCircleCounter/README.md

 Roadmap
 --
+1. Add versioning (for cocoapods).
-1. Move `didStart`, `isRunning`, and `didFinish` properties to an enum.
+2. Move `didStart`, `isRunning`, and `didFinish` properties to an enum.
-2. Create a single "smart" method that can do start/pause/restart.
+3. Create a single "smart" method that can do start/pause/restart.
-3. A circle counter that hasn't been started yet shows a full circle, instead of an empty one.
+4. A circle counter that hasn't been started yet shows a full circle, instead of an empty one.

 Shoutout
 --